Lean in a little closer… I have a secret to tell you.

 - Boom, done.

 … but what if you want to meet with someone that you just met, but haven’t been introduced to?

 Asking for a meeting after you’ve made a new connection (that wasn’t an introduction)

 In this scenario, you have a little less credibility because you haven’t had someone else vouch for you.

 Don’t worry, it’s not the end of the world…

-You just have to be a little more strategic with how you ask for the meeting.
+You just have to be a little more strategic with how you ask for a meeting.

-We’re going to assume that you’re going for the meeting with someone that you’ve recently connected with.
+We’re going to assume that you’re asking for a meeting with someone that you’ve recently connected with.

 Now let’s get down to business.